zzzyyyxxxmmm/basics/microservice/gcp/README.md

 D. IKE Version

 C. The Google Compute Engine VPN is where you specify information about the Google Cloud end of the VPN connection, so option C is correct.
-You specify name, descrip- tion, network, region, and IP address.
+You specify name, description, network, region, and IP address.
 Option A is incorrect because tunnels are about the connections between the cloud and the remote network.
 Option B is incorrect; Routing Options is about how to configure routers.
 Option D is incorrect; IKE Version is about exchanging secret keys.

 # 15 Networking in the Cloud: DNS, Load Balancing, and IP addressing